 - 265g cups Tate & Lyle Pure Cane Caster Sugar 265g cups Tate & Lyle Pure Cane Caster Sugar

 - Pinch of salt Pinch of salt

 - 535g unsalted butter, cubed 535g unsalted butter, cubed

 HOW TO MAKE THIS RECIPE

-4. In a small bowl, whisk together ice-cold water, milk, and yoghurt.
+- In a small bowl, whisk together the milk, and the yoghurt.

-5. With the mixer on low speed, add the flour mixture in three additions, alternating with the water mixture, beginning and ending with the flour mixture.
+- With the mixer on low speed, add the flour mixture in three additions, alternating with the water mixture, beginning, and ending with the flour mixture.
 Scrape down the sides of the bowl.
 With the mixer on medium speed, beat for a few seconds to incorporate.
-Scatter the sprinkles across the top of the batter, and fold them in with a rubber spatula.
+Scatter the sprinkles across the top of the batter and fold them in with a rubber spatula.